navapbc/template-infra/docs/infra/set-up-app-build-repository.md

 # Set up application build repository

 Follow these instructions for **each application** in your project (you can have one or more in your project).
-Skip this step if the application does not need a build repository (such as if the project uses pre-built images hosted in an external container repository).

 The application build repository setup process will create infrastructure resources needed to store built release candidate artifacts used to deploy the application to an environment.